 We can't fence our veggie garden; there's too little space and it would cast too much shade.
 But our chickens mostly leave the garden alone.
 The trick is to babysit them.
 We keep our hens in their run when we aren't in the backyard, but whenever we go outside, we let them free range.
 Our presence is usually enough to keep them out of the garden.
 (But if we go inside just for a minute, you can bet the birds will be naughty while we're away.)
 We've trained them with water.

-For the first month or so that we let them free range, whenever they went into the garden, we sprayed them with a garden hose.
+For about the first month, whenever the hens went into the garden, we sprayed them with a garden hose.
 Chickens hate water, and they very quickly learned to avoid the vegetable bed.
 Now they rarely go into the garden, but we do keep the hose on (with a spray nozzle attachment on it so water isn't constantly flowing) while we're outside - just in case we have to remind the hens to be good.

-An alternative to this is a special spinkler with a sensor; these are commonly sold for deterring wildlife from the garden.
+An alternative to this is a special sprinkler with a sensor; these are commonly sold for deterring wildlife from the garden.
 Whenever the sprinkler senses movement, it sprays water.
-The only trouble with these is they don't know chickens from children - or adults, for that matter.
+The only trouble with these is that they don't know chickens from children - or adults, for that matter.